ManuelGuerra1987/Digit-Recognition-WebApp/README.md

 live demo: https://digit-recognition-webapp.onrender.com/

+It may take up to 1 minute to load the website if the server is off.

 ## Project Description

 This project demonstrates the development of a deep learning-based web application using Flask and TensorFlow for handwritten digit recognition.
 The application involves two main components: